-Prostate cancer is the #1 cancer in men and the second leading cause of cancer deaths for men in the United States, after lung cancer.
-One in every six men will be diagnosed with prostate cancer in his lifetime, with about 90% of cases occurring in men 55 and older, and 71% of deaths occurring in men 75 and older.
-For these reasons, annual screenings would seem to be an important way to prevent prostate cancer.
-But there is a hot debate within the medical community: do regular prostate cancer screenings do more harm than good?
+Although usually not fatal, prostate cancer is second leading cause of cancer deaths for men in the United States, after lung cancer.1 One in every eight men will be diagnosed with prostate cancer in his lifetime.1 Most cases are in men 65 and older, and most deaths occur in men 75 and older.2 Annual screenings would seem to be an important way to prevent prostate cancer.
+But there is a hot debate within the medical community: Do routine prostate cancer screenings do more harm than good?

 Should I Get Screened?

 Diagnostic tests for prostate cancer are recommended for any man who has symptoms of prostate cancer, such as pain or changes in urination.
 Men over the age of 50 who have no symptoms sometimes undergo screening tests.
-In May 2012, the U.S. Preventive Services Task Force recommended against prostate-specific antigen (PSA) screening tests for men of any age.
-However, in May 2018, the Task Force revised their recommendation, stating that men ages 55-69 years old should talk to their doctor about the potential benefits and harms of PSA screening.
-The USPSTF continues to recommend against PSA screening in men age 70 and older. (see: https://screeningforprostatecancer.org)
+In May 2012, the U.S. Preventive Services Task Force recommended against prostate-specific antigen (PSA) screening tests for men of any age.3 However, in May 2018, the Task Force revised their recommendation, stating that men ages 55-69 years old should talk to their doctor about the potential benefits and harms of PSA screening.
+The USPSTF continues to recommend against PSA screening in men ages 70 and older.4

 The U.S. Preventive Services Task Force is an independent group of medical professionals that reviews all evidence on preventive health care services.
 It adopted its current position after expressing doubts about the value of prostate cancer screening for several years.
-In 2009, the Task Force said screening was not recommended for men over 75, but wasn’t sure about its value for men younger than 75.”
-That same year, the American Urological Association issued new guidelines saying that annual screening was no longer recommended.
+In 2008, the Task Force said screening was not recommended for men over 75, but wasn’t sure about its value for men younger than 75.5 In 2009, the American Urological Association issued new guidelines saying that annual screening was no longer recommended.6

 The reason why these experts concluded that screening was rarely necessary is that prostate cancer grows very slowly.
 Even without treatment, many men with prostate cancer will live with the disease until they eventually die of some other, unrelated cause.